pragmatias/ClusterHadoop/README.md

 - To kill a container : `docker kill <container_name>`
 - To remove a container : `docker rm <container_name>`
 - To list the container : `docker ps -a`
+- To list the image : `docker image ls`
 - To list the network : `docker network list`